 This category includes those services provided by central departments that are a direct service to the public.
-There are only three Council services relevant for this category: the administration of local authority elections (full Council elections and by-elections), Information and Public Relations, and the cost of the Council rate collection, including the cost of the statutory rates discount for full rates settlement by ratepayers by 30th June each year.
+There are only three Council services relevant for this category: the administration of local authority elections (full Council elections and by-elections), Information and Public Relations, and the cost of the Council rate collection.